intuit/Ignite/docs/home.md

 # Even this pages is markdown.
 What are you waiting for? /.no-link .title .is-4 .has-text-centered\

-:::button is-large is-link is-bold is-inverted is-outlined [Get Started :tada:](pages/GettingStarted.md)
+::: button is-large is-link is-bold is-inverted is-outlined [Get Started :tada:](pages/GettingStarted.md)
 :::